Neural Adaptive SCEne Tracing: Method

 The full model $\model$ consists not only of the neural networks in the leaf nodes, but also of the octree structure itself.
 To optimize this octree structure, we solve an optimization problem with a mixed integer program, similar to the method proposed by ACORN~\cite{martel2021acorn}.
 However, while ACORN is trained directly from a known reference volume, the volume is initially unknown in our inverse rendering setting.
 We therefore have to devise a different cost function to decide which octree nodes should be subdivided, merged or deactivated.

-Our octree optimization procedure considers weighted average density $\alpha$ inside the node and projected rendering error $\beta$ in the node:
+Specificially, our octree optimization procedure considers both the weighted average density within each node, as well as the aggregated reprojection error within each node.

-where the cost function encourages active nodes to be non-empty (high average density) with low projected rendering error.
 If a weighted average density in a block is less than a threshold (0.01), the block will simply be set to inactive, and will not join the later computation.
-If a parent node and child node are both active, our algorithm will choose the node with smaller size, i.e., child node has priority. \figref{fig:octree_opt} illustrates the evolution of the octree structure from initial levels to full octree optimizatio stage.
-We use or-tools to solve the minimization problem \eqnref{eqn:tree_opt}.
-Please refer to the code for more details.
+If a parent node and child node are both active, our algorithm will choose the node with smaller size, i.e. the child node has priority.
+Please refer to the supplemental materials and the code for more details. \figref{fig:octree_opt} illustrates the evolution of the octree structure from initial levels to full octree optimization stage.